RevenueCat/revenuecat-docs/docs_source/Integrations & Events/scheduled-data-exports.md

 > 📘 Updating to the latest version
 >
-> If you're on an older version of our exports, navigate to your export in the Dashboard to see the prompt to updating to the latest version.
+> If you're on an older version of our exports, navigate to your export in the Dashboard where you'll see a prompt to update to the latest version.
 Be sure to review the documented changes of all prior versions (linked at the top of this doc) before updating to be certain your data ingestion pipeline is setup to handle all changes.

 ## A note on transaction data